Over time, you may find unintended inhabitants in your isopod setups. Are they harmful? How do we deal with them?

 Earthworms are great at burrowing through the soil and aerating it.
 However, they are also known to feed on isopod mancae.
 You may allow some earthworms to co-exist with your more prolific isopod species.

-Flowerpot Mushrooms
+Flowerpot Fungus

 Leucocoprinus sp. may appear from time to time in your enclosure, looking like tiny yellow dusty dots.
 They don’t harm isopods directly, but they may cause the substrate to compact and harden over time.